Trial to determine if Trump can be barred from offices reaches far back in history for answers

 “It was not intended as punishment,” Magliocca said of the ban.
 “A number of senators discussed the fact that this was simply adding another qualification to office.”

-Trump’s attorneys on Wednesday moved for an immediate verdict dismissing the case because the plaintiffs didn’t prove that Trump “incited” the Jan.
-6 riot, saying all his action was legal speech.
-The judge said she would rule on the motion later in the afternoon.
+Trump’s attorneys on Wednesday moved for an immediate verdict dismissing the case because they said the plaintiffs had not proved that Trump “incited” the Jan.
+6 riot, saying all his actions were legal speech.
+District Court Judge Sarah B. Wallace denied the motion, noting that many of the legal questions raised during the trial have never been addressed by a court before.

 Trump's attorneys have condemned the lawsuit as “anti-democratic” and warned that using an obscure provision to disqualify the Republican front-runner would be antithetical to the traditions of the world's oldest democracy.
 On Tuesday night, Trump slammed the Colorado proceedings in a video posted to his social media site, Truth Social.